Vonng/pigsty/docs/c-privilege.md

 - { name: dbrole_admin , login: false , roles: [pg_monitor, dbrole_readwrite] , comment: role for object creation } # production DDL change role
 ```

-It is not recommended for normal users to change the default role name.
+!> Common users should not change the name of the default role.

 ### Default Users

-Pigsty comes with four default users.
+Pigsty has four default users.

-* superuser (`postgres`), the owner and creator of the database, the same as the operating system user.
+* superuser (`postgres`), the owner and creator of the database, the same as the OS user.
-* Replication user (`replicator`), the system user used for master-slave replication.
+* Replication user (`replicator`), the system user used for primary-replica.
-* monitor user (`dbuser_monitor`), a user used to monitor database and connection pool metrics.
+* Monitor user (`dbuser_monitor`), a user used to monitor database and connection pool metrics.
-* Administrator (`dbuser_dba`), the administrator user who performs daily administrative operations and database changes.
+* Admin user (`dbuser_dba`), the admin user who performs daily operations and database changes.

 The definitions are shown below: